torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 **Richochet.** Since information about $|\psi\rangle$ cannot truly be erased, it must be moved onto Bob's system.
-Since Bob's state is no longer entangled with Alice (due to monogamy of entanglement), the most general form it can take is $U |\psi\rangle$ for some unitary $U$.
-To figure what the unitary is, we use our last
+Since Bob's state is no longer entangled with Alice (due to monogamy), the most general form it can take is $U |\psi\rangle$ for some unitary $U$.
+To figure what the unitary is, we use our last principle: acting on one end of an entangled pair with $M$ is the same as acting on the other end with
-principle: acting on one end of an entangled pair with $M$ is the same as acting on the other end with $M^\top$:
+$M^\top$:
 $$
 (M \otimes I)|\Phi\rangle = (I \otimes M^\top)|\Phi\rangle.
 $$